department-of-veterans-affairs/caseflow/MAC_M1.md

 The following steps are an alternative to step 7 of the Running Caseflow section in the event that you absolutely cannot get those commands to work:
 1. In caseflow, run
     * a. `make down`
         * i.
-Removes appeals-db, appeals-redis, and localstack docker containers
+Removes appeals-pg, appeals-redis, and localstack docker containers
     * b. `docker-compose down –v`
         * i.
 Removes caseflow_postgresdata docker volume
     * c. `make up-m1`